hackerb9/vt340test/README.md

 Note that when split horizontally, the VT340 attempts to scroll the view up or down to where the cursor is.
 This works well most of the time, but full-screen applications can have problems.
-For example, a text editor that has the text cursor typing at the top of the screen, but is also updating a status line at the bottom that shows the current column would jitter up and down rapidly on each keystroke.
-One workaround is to use `stty` to tell host programs to use a small screen area, e.g., `stty rows 12`.
+Consider a text editor in which one types at the top of the screen while a status line at the bottom shows the cursor's current location.
+On each keystroke, the cursor would zip from top to bottom, causing the entire screen to jitter up and down rapidly .
+One workaround is to use `stty` to tell host programs to use a smaller screen area, e.g., `stty rows 12`.

 ### Printer port == another keyboard!